Why You Need A Responsive Website [Infographic]

 There’s no denying the popularity of mobile devices, with over 70% of UK adults now owning a smartphone.
 Increasingly, web users are choosing to use these devices over desktop computers to access the internet, with over half of Google searches now originating from smartphones and tablets.
 In fact, recent figures show that a staggering 66% of people in the UK use their mobile phone to browse the internet – potentially, this means that two thirds of your customers are viewing your website on a smaller screen, making responsive design an imperative.

 User Experience Is Key

-For the majority of online customers, a website’s functionality and appearance is priority, with 33% abandoning a site if they cannot interact with it properly on their mobile device.
+For the majority of online customers, a website’s functionality and appearance is priority.
 According to Google, 53% of mobile users will also abandon a site if it takes longer than 3 seconds to load.
 Fast, functional, and designed to look great on any device, a responsive website provides the best user experience possible, helping to improve your credibility, boost your conversion rates, and increase customer retention.

 Search Engines Prefer Responsive Websites

 Mobile-friendly websites are given precedence by major search providers such as Google, Yahoo, and Bing because they offer a better user experience, so if your goal is to perform better in search rankings, you need a site that adapts to every screen size.
 At the end of last year, Google even announced plans to roll out a mobile-first index due to the high numbers of mobile searchers.
 Responsive web design ensures therefore that your business is fully optimised for search engines, helping you to reach more customers on the web.